 Data protection laws and regulations have been adopted at E.U. level with related implementing laws in individual E.U.
 Member States which impose significant compliance obligations.
 For example, the E.U.
 Data Protection Directive, as implemented into national laws by the E.U.
 Member States, imposes strict obligations and restrictions on the ability to collect, analyze, and transfer personal data, including health data from clinical trials and adverse event reporting.
 Furthermore, there is a growth towards the public disclosure of clinical trial data in the E.U. which also adds to the complexity of processing health data from clinical trials.
 Such public disclosure obligations are provided in the new E.U.
 Clinical Trials Regulation, EMA disclosure initiatives, and voluntary commitments by industry.
 Data protection authorities from the different E.U.
 Member States may interpret the E.U.
 Data Protection Directive and national laws differently, which adds to the complexity of processing personal data in the E.U., and guidance on implementation and compliance practices are often updated or otherwise revised.
-Failing to comply with these laws could lead to government enforcement actions and significant penalties against us, and adversely impact our operating results.
 Apart from exceptional circumstances, the E.U.
 Data Protection Directive prohibits the transfer of personal data to countries outside of the European Economic Area that are not considered by the European Commission to provide an adequate level of data protection including the U.S.